patrick-lai/chill-tones/README.md

 ## About

-Real time Visualization sound cloud audio files using WebAudioApi
+Real time Visualization sound cloud audio files using WebAudioApi.
+Regretably this was made with some sort of scaffold so there is so much fat in the repo.

 ## Install

 npm i

 Create a file in the "core" folder called config.js and structure it like this: